RogerSelwyn/O365-HomeAssistant/docs/sensor.md

 ## Teams Chat Sensor
 Shows the latest chat found on MS Teams.
 Shows the date and time as the status of the sensor, plus content, ID and importance of the chat item.

+The `data` attribute provides an array of chats (max 20), including chat_id and supporting information.
+Individual array elements can be accessed using the template notation `states.sensor.<sensor_name>.attributes.data[0...n]`.

 ## Task/To-Do Sensor

 One sensor is created for each task list on the user account.
 Each sensor shows the number of incomplete tasks as the status of the sensor.
 The `all_tasks` attribute is an array of incomplete tasks.
 The `'overdue_tasks` attribute shows any tasks which have a due date and are overdue as an array.